TylrDn/IBM-System-i_AS400/SETUP.md

    > **Never commit** your filled-in `.env` file to source control.

 ## 4. Prepare payroll data
-- Place `Data_EO.xls` (or your own payroll spreadsheet with the same format) in the project root.
-The program converts it to `Data_EO.csv` automatically.
+- Use `examples/payroll_sample.csv` as a template for your own payroll data.

 ## 5. Run the interface
 ```bash
 make run
 ```
 Confirm the prompt.
-The script converts the Excel file, uploads it to the IBM i via FTP and executes the remote program (over FTP RCMD or SSH).
+The script converts the Excel file, uploads it securely to the IBM i and executes the remote program (via SSH or FTPS RCMD).

 ## 6. Packaging
 To build a Linux distributable: